What are class 2 misdemeanor traffic offenses in Colorado?

 Class 2 misdemeanor traffic offenses are a category of Colorado driving crimes.
 They usually have laxer penalties than class 1 misdemeanor traffic offenses in Colorado.
 Common examples of class 2 misdemeanor traffic offenses in Colorado include:

-- Speeding 25 mph or more in a construction, maintenance, or repair zone.
+- Speeding 25 mph or more not in a construction, maintenance, or repair zone.

 - The Colorado crime of driving without a valid driver's license

 - failing to surrender a license after conviction for the Colorado crime of driving under restraint

 What are class 2 misdemeanor traffic offense penalties in Colorado?

 The penalty for class 2 misdemeanor traffic offenses is specified in the individual statutes.
 They usually involve small fines.

 Other class 2 misdemeanor traffic offense facts in Colorado